EberlyODL/heympbook/what_are_atoms.md

 Sophie (S): I know my parents told me when I was young.
 For every 5 seconds between the lightning flash and the thunder, the storm is 1 mile away.
 10 seconds delay, the storm is 2 miles away.
 Marie (M): That's right.
 This is because light travels super fast while sound is slower.
 From what your parents told you, you can determine the speed of sound.

 The last number is important to remember.
-And note that we approximate, we are not interested in being precise.
+Note that we approximate.
+We are not interested in being precise.
 We want an order of magnitude.
-There is approximately 5000 feet in a mile (really 5280 ft) and approximately 3 feet in a meter (really 3.3 ft).
+There are approximately 5000 feet in a mile (really 5280 ft), and approximately 3 feet in a meter (really 3.3 ft).

 So if sound does 1 mile in 5 second.
 This is about 1000 feet in 1 second, which is about 300 meters per second.